Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal structure tensors

-In the present chapter we are going to introduce two concepts, which are very intimately interconnected: First, we generalise (maximally) superintegrable systems on (pseudo-)Riemannian manifolds to what is known as \emph{conformally superintegrable systems}.
-These differ from superintegrable systems in that the Poisson bracket of the integrals with the Hamiltonian is no longer required to vanish identically, but still controlled by the Hamiltonian via a 1-form $\omega$.
-Second, we revisit the (well-established) concept of conformally superintegrable systems from the viewpoint of conformal geometry.
+In the present chapter superintegrable systems on (pseudo-)Riemannian manifolds are generalised to \emph{conformally superintegrable systems}.
+We subsequently reconsider them as systems on conformal geometries.
 Before we begin, we need to introduce the conformal counterpart of Killing tensors.